sbin-github/sbin-public-cv.github.io/projects.md

 {% include youtube.html id="fRwCSk-NRls" %}
 _(Under progress)_
 <br>
-Most gait analysis methods employ IMUs or encoders.
-However, those sensor system requires solid brackets, and misalignment problems are often caused.
-We developed a soft sensor system with an ergonomic design and optimized our algorithm for the robust real-time gait phase & mode analysis.
+Most gait analysis methods rely on IMUs or encoders; however, these sensor systems necessitate rigid mounts, often resulting in misalignment issues.
+To overcome this challenge, we developed a soft sensor system with an ergonomic design and optimized our algorithm to enable robust, real-time analysis of gait phases and modes.
 <br>
 - A very early step of this study was announced in [IEEE ICCAS 2021](https://ieeexplore.ieee.org/document/9649762)
 - Another early step was announced in [IFAC MECHATRONICS 2022](https://www.sciencedirect.com/science/article/pii/S240589632202612X)